Waterworld: Production

 The production featured different types of personal watercraft, especially Kawasaki jet skis.
 Kevin Costner was on the set for 157 days, working six days a week.
 At one point, he nearly died when he got caught in a squall while tied to the mast of his trimaran.
 Professional surfer Laird Hamilton was Kevin Costner's stunt double for many water scenes.
 Hamilton commuted to the set via jet ski.

 Mark Isham's score, which was not recorded for approximately 25 percent of the film and had only demos completed, was reportedly rejected by Costner because it was "too ethnic and bleak", contrasting with the film's futuristic and adventurous tone; Isham offered to try again but was not given the chance.
 James Newton Howard was brought in to write the new score.
 Joss Whedon flew out to the set to do last minute script rewrites and later described it as "seven weeks of hell"; the work boiled down to editing in Costner's ideas without alteration.

-The state of Hawaii had more than $35 million added to its economy as a result of the colossal film production.
-Despite their reported clashes, the director and star reunited almost two decades later for the History Channel miniseries Hatfields & McCoys.

 Inspired by racing trimarans built by Jeanneau Advanced Technologies' multi-hull division, Lagoon, a custom 60 foot yacht was designed by Marc Van Peteghem and Vincent Lauriot-Prevost and built in France by Lagoon.
 Two versions were built, a relatively standard racing trimaran for distance shots, and an effects-laden transforming trimaran for closeup shots.
 The first trimaran was launched on 2 April 1994, and surpassed 30 knot in September of that year.
-The transforming version was first seen in the film as a sort of raft with a three-bladed egg-beater windmill.
-When needed, levers could be triggered that would flatten the windmill blades while raising a hidden mast to full racing height.
-A boom emerged, previously hidden in the hull, and the two sails were automatically unfurled.
-Once the transformation was complete, this version could actually sail, although not as well as the dedicated racer.
+The transforming version was initially a raft with a three-bladed egg-beater windmill.
+When certain levers were triggered, the windmill blades flattened, and a hidden mast is raised to full racing height.
+A boom previously hidden in the hull emerged, and two sails were automatically unfurled.
+Once the transformation was complete, this version could actually sail, though not as well as the dedicated racer.
 The transforming version is in private hands in San Diego, California.
-For many years, the racing version was kept in a lake at Universal Studios Florida, before being restored for use as a racing trimaran named Loe Real, which was (as of 2012) being offered for sale in San Diego.
+For many years, the racing version was kept on a lake at Universal Studios Florida, before being restored for use as a racing trimaran named Loe Real, which was, as of 2012, being offered for sale in San Diego.

 Kevin Reynolds quit the film before its release, owing to heated battles with Costner over his creative decisions.
 Reynolds still received full credit as director.
+Despite their reported clashes, the director and star reunited almost two decades later for the History Channel miniseries Hatfields & McCoys.